Idols (album)

 Idols is the fourth studio album by British musician Yungblud.
 It was released on 20 June 2025 through Locomotion Recordings and Capitol Records.
 It was preceded by the singles "Hello Heaven, Hello", "Lovesick Lullaby", and "Zombie".

 It was nominated for the Grammy Award for Best Rock Album at the 68th Annual Grammy Awards.

+The album received generally positive reviews from major music publication upon its release.